lukaskremla/micropython-tools-jetbrains/README.md

 to [Ilia Motornyi](https://github.com/elmot) for rewriting the communication layer to kotlin and for developing the file system view, which serves as the foundation for this project.

-Many thanks also go to [Jos Verlinde](https://github.com/Josverl/micropython-stubs) for developing and maintaining the MicroPython stubs that this plugin uses and to [Robert Hammelrath](https://github.com/robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD) for developing the uftpd library utilized for the FTP uploads.
+Many thanks also go to [Jos Verlinde](https://github.com/Josverl/micropython-stubs) for creating and maintaining the MicroPython stubs that this plugin uses and to [Robert Hammelrath](https://github.com/robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD) for developing the uftpd library utilized by the FTP uploads.

 I have decided fork the original jetbrains plugin as its development had slowed and I wanted to focus on implementing more advanced features that I deem invaluable based on my professional experience working with MicroPython